Skip to content

 Result Float Detection value

-Generally speaking, when integrating with third-party messaging platforms, only the df_title and df_message fields are needed.
+Generally speaking, when connecting to third-party messaging platforms, only the df_title and df_message fields are needed.

 Example: